yearn/yearn-pm/notes/20201118-meeting-doers.md

 # Meeting notes: Doers standup call Nov 18 2020

-**Attendance:** Banteg, Doggie, Facu, Graham, Klim, Lehnberg, Luciano, Orb, Santiago
+**Attendance:** Banteg, Doggie, Facu, Graham, Klim, Lehnberg, Luciano, Orb, Santiago, x48 (sent written update)

 ## 1. Updates from the standup

 ### 1.1 Done

 - **[YIP-54](https://gov.yearn.finance/t/yip-54-formalize-operations-funding/): Formalize operations funding**, written and passed.
-- **Web development:** Version being tested with developers.
 - **Vault logos:** first iteration final
 - **Localization:** three more languages added to docs
 - **Generalized keep3r bot**, that can be tailored to specific strategies
+- **Web development:** First pass at vaults page for v2 yearn UI being tested with developers, new functionality include:
+   * notify.js
+   * support for "dev mode" contract watching
+   * support for easily calling write methods
+   * generic modal that allows any write method to be called
+   * batching contract state update requests (one json-rpc call instead of 100+)
+   * websocket server that caches vault transaction and state and broadcasts state/tx diffs when contracts are touched in a block, **front-end demo** live at http://yevents.finance

 ### 1.2 Doing